rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryList;
 {{< /highlight >}}

-In the *src/Issue/index.js* file, you should import and export the Issues component.
+In the *src/Issue/index.js* file, import and export the Issues component.
 Since the issue feature can be kept in a module on its own, it has this *index.js* file again.
-That's how you can tell other developers to only access this feature module by using the *index.js* file as its interface.
-Everything else is kept private in the feature module.
+That's how you can tell other developers to access only this feature module, using the *index.js* file as its interface.
+Everything else is kept private.

 {{< highlight javascript >}}
 import Issues from './IssueList';